 If the ingrown toenail is not treated in time, a purulent, highly painful inflammation, accompanied by severe pain, can develop.
 Because the nail continues to grow as a matter of fact, these complaints do not disappear on their own.
 In an advanced stage they require medical clarification before they can be cured by targeted medical foot care.
 Especially for stubborn, round-growing toes, special nail clips have proven to be effective, which bring the nail into shape without having to trim or even remove it.

 Please arrange your appointment for professional treatment of ingrown toenails here, in our dermatologist practice.

-We are member of the following medical societies to stay up to date with the latest scientific findings and research results in the field of dermatology and aesthetic medicine.
+We are member of the following medical societies to stay up to date with the latest scientific findings and research results in the field of dermatology and podiatry.